fabianseiler/RobotLearning/my_scripts_rl/Assignment2.md

 - Computes 3D translation and orientation from depth and RGB.
 - Publishes the object's pose via `/tf` for use by other nodes.

-> **Important:** This script must be running before launching the pick-and-place execution.

 ---